larkjs/lark-views/README.md

 ## Debug

-Set the `DEBUG` environment variable to `koa-views` when starting your server.
+Set the `DEBUG` environment variable to `lark-views` when starting your server.

 ```bash
 $ DEBUG=lark-views